skyformat99/utf8string/README.md

 ## Usage
 ### To initialize
-You can instanciate the UTF8String class either with std::string or C string(char *).
+You can instantiate the UTF8String either with std::string or C string(char *).
 ```
 std::string str = "abcあいうdef";
 char cstr[100];